kenjinc/projected-impact-model/scripts/cleaning-script.md

 enrollment populations)

-this entails, from the sustainability side, adding in the country-specific per capita estimtaes across each of the dietary scenarios
+this entails, from the sustainability side, adding in the country-specific per capita estimates across each of the dietary scenarios